‘Big Brother 19’ Recap: Spoilers From August 20 Episode, ‘BB19’ Cast Has A New HOH

 It was then time for the hamsters to start scrambling.
 A lot of the episode was spent with houseguests talking negatively about Kevin Schlehuber.
 There had been previous Big Brother 19 spoilers about this taking place inside the house and it started to really come out in this episode.
 Alex Ow was particularly frustrated with Kevin, even suggesting that he might be a cop lying about his past.
 Then it was time for Josh Martinez to talk negatively about Mark Jansen and Jason Dent with the HOH (Christmas).

-Even though he didn’t get the HOH room, Jason got a letter from home, letting him know that he was going to have another kid.
+Even though he didn’t get the HOH nom, Jason got a letter from home, letting him know that he was going to have another kid.
 It was a big moment for him in the BB19 house and it had everyone celebrating the news with Jason.
 That’s a bit of information that hadn’t been showcased in previous Big Brother 19 spoilers, giving CBS viewers a moment to enjoy the family side of one of the contestants.
 The producers continued with the softer side, going over the nice relationship between Josh and Christmas in the house as well.

 RT if you’re crying right now! #CongratsJason #BBJason pic.twitter.com/FTv8BByr1R